 Named as Wisconsin’s public polytechnic institute, the University of Wisconsin-Stout has a special mission and purpose – to bring affordable, accessible public education in engineering, applied science, healthcare, and other professional and technical fields to the people of Wisconsin.
 With this particular vision, Stout has quickly become one of the state’s most diverse, accomplished, and desirable institutions, with students from across the nation coming to Wisconsin for top-notch engineering programs.

-UW-Stout offers a BS in Packaging dedicated specifically for prospective engineers and designers in the packaging field.
+UW-Stout offers a BS in Packaging dedicated specifically for prospective engineers and designers in the packaging science field.
 The program has been built on the needs of industry, with an emphasis on analytical and problem-solving skills that use the available technology to its fullest potential.
-For further study the Stout MS in Manufacturing Engineering offers the courses students need to focus on the technical aspects of packaging, from development and design to testing.
-Both programs use hands-on, experiential learning, and the MS degree can even be earned fully online for working professionals.
+For further study the Stout MS in Manufacturing Engineering offers the courses students need to focus on the technical aspects of packaging, from development and packaging design to testing packaging materials.
+Both programs use hands-on, experiential learning, and the MS degree can even be earned fully online for working packaging professionals.

 Degree Type: BS and MS